5G-MAG/Getting-Started/pages/5g-core-service-consumers/tutorials.md

 # How to use the Reference Tools

 ## Check our video library
-The section [DEVELOPER XCHANGES & TUTORIALS](https://www.5g-mag.com/tutorials) in the 5G-MAG website contains more information and videos from the 5G-MAG Reference Tools developers on the usage of the tools.
-Some of the videos are also available here:
+Our [YouTube channel](https://www.youtube.com/@5GMAG) hosts some practical videos provided by developers on the use of the 5G-MAG Reference Tools.

 ## Tutorials, Tests and Examples